How to Plan Your Kitchen Appliance Project

 Design your kitchen with that in mind.
 Windows, gardens, and other objects should be considered in your plan.

-Lastly, and most importantly, ask who you are.
-What's your life situation like?
-Only you know that answer.
+Lastly, and most importantly, what's your life situation like?
+Let’s look at two examples.

 Case Study One

-You are looking at my apartment (featured above) renovated in 2014 with a big island, new lighting, floors, and bathrooms.
+You are looking at my old apartment (featured below), renovated in 2014 with a big island, new lighting, floors, and bathrooms.

-I loved this place and would still be there.
-If this didn't happen:
+I loved this place and would still be there, but it wasn’t family friendly.

 My 4th-floor apartment was hard with a baby.